merit-network/merit-network.github.io/README.md

 Deploys are handled automatically by GitHub Actions whenever a branch or PR is merged and visible at <https://merit-network.github.io/>.
 After a deploy runs, please allow a minute or two for GitHub Pages to catch up.

+When you open a PR a preview will be automatically created and shared in as a PR comment.

 # Upgrading

 Follow directions at [Upgrade for Minor or Patch Releases](https://www.gatsbyjs.com/docs/upgrade-gatsby-and-dependencies/) and test your updates locally by running `npm run develop` and `npm run build`.